Actyx/Actyx/web/developer.actyx.com/blog/2020-07-24-pond-v2-release.md

 The biggest change we’re rolling out to the Pond and the ActyxOS EventService in general with this version is that _events_ are now indexed based on _tags_ assigned by your application.
 There can be any number of tags given for an event.
-That means an event no longer belongs to one single _stream_ identified by _semantics_ and _fishName_, but instead can belong to many streams – each identified by just a string, as tags are nothing but strings.
+That means an event no longer belongs to one single _stream_ identified by _semantics_ and _fish name_, but instead can belong to many streams – each identified by just a string, as tags are nothing but strings.

 To retrieve events based on their tags, you can then employ logic like: